8afyi/segulahniggundatabase/README.md

 ## Production notes (Ubuntu)
 - Set a strong `SESSION_SECRET`
+- In production, startup fails if `SESSION_SECRET` is missing, too short, or left at the development fallback value
 - Keep Redis local-only (`127.0.0.1`) unless you intentionally externalize it
 - Run behind Nginx/Caddy with TLS
 - For Cloudflare, use Full (strict) TLS mode and keep `TRUST_PROXY=1`